-While code and design quality ensure that system artifacts can be easily understood and changed, system quality confirms that the systems work as expected and that everyone is aligned on what changes to make.
+While code and design quality ensure that system artifacts can be easily understood and changed, system quality confirms that the systems operate as expected and that everyone is aligned on what changes to make.
 Tips for achieving system quality are highlighted below.

 Create Alignment to Achieve Fast Flow

 Alignment and shared understanding reduce developer delays and rework, enabling fast flow.
-Behavior-Driven Development (BDD) defines a collaborative practice where the Product Owner and Dev Team agree on the precise behavior for a story or feature.
+Behavior-Driven Development (BDD) defines a collaborative practice where the Product Owner and team members agree on the precise behavior for a story or feature.
 Applying BDD helps developers build the right behavior the first time and reduces rework and errors.
 Model-Based Systems Engineering (MBSE) scales this alignment to the whole system.
 Through an analysis and synthesis process, MBSE provides a high-level, complete view of all the proposed functionality for a system, and how the system design realizes it.